 Due to the large numbers of web-footed birds once inhabiting this lagoon area, the city’s first name was Aviarium.

 D. João I (r.
-1383-1433) gave Aveiro to his son, Prince Pedro, who ordered the city’s first walls, now disappeared.
+1383-1433) gave Aveiro to his son, Prince Pedro, who ordered the city’s first walls, now gone.
 Later, D. João II (r.
 1481-1495) gave the city to his sister, Princess Joana, a lay sister at the Convento de Jesus, now housing the Museu de Aveiro.

 In the 16th century, the salt industry, agriculture, fishing, and the first cod-fishing expeditions to Newfoundland in 1501 brought Aveiro prosperity, leading to a charter by D. Manuel I in 1515.

-However, in 1575, heavy storms destroyed the deep channel linking the Ria to the sea, where ocean-going vessels docked, destroying maritime trade, fishing, and salting businesses.
+However, in 1575, storms destroyed the deep channel linking the Ria to the sea, where ocean-going vessels docked, destroying maritime trade, fishing, and salting businesses.

 Barra Nova was built in the 19th century.
-Opened to the ocean in 1808, it formed a wide channel roughly 264 meters across and 4 to 6 meters deep, opening the Ria to the sea and restoring the region’s life and survival.
+Opened to the ocean in 1808, it created a wide channel roughly 264 meters across and 4 to 6 meters deep, opening the Ria to the sea and restoring the region’s life and survival.

 Porto - Capital and gateway to northern Portugal, Porto is the city that gave a nation its name and a world-renowned fortified wine: port.